TobyDavenn/ActiveDirectory/activedirectory.md

 <h2>LLMNR Poisoning</h2><br>
 fallback with share that is unknown, device reaches out with broadcast to see if any device knows the share, malicious machine asks for hash to direct user
 <br>
-Responder is used to capture the hashes (type locate responder to find the path) - python3 responder.py -I eth0 -dwvv<br>
+Responder is used to capture the hashes (type locate responder to find the path -- /usr/share/responder/Responder.py) - python3 responder.py -I eth0 -dwvv<br>
 Run tool first thing in morning on a pen test and right after lunch<br>
 <br>
 To relay also run ntlmrelay<br>